The Women of The Turkish Republic

 And though many endured loss — husbands, children, homes, and safety — they carried on.
 Their legacy is not only in medals and memoirs but in the cultural memory of a nation that survived because its women refused to retreat.

 Threads of Resistance is born from this history.
-Inspired by traditional Turkish needlework, the collection merges intricate textures with bold, armour-like silhouettes.
-It reminds us that women’s strength has always been both creative and defiant.
+Inspired by traditional Turkish needlework, the collection merges intricate textures with bold, armor-like silhouettes, honoring women who fought, created, and led.